The Threshold Blueprint: Start Your North Carolina Micro-School Legally, Unlock State Funding, and Keep 100% of Your Tuition.

 The problem is that the internet gives you fragments.
 The DNPE website presents the law in scattered FAQs and disjointed statutes.
 NCHE provides excellent co-op directories but zero guidance for founders launching a paid micro-school.
 The national franchise networks — Acton Academy ($20,000 licensing fee plus 3% of gross revenue), Prenda ($2,199 per student per year), KaiPod (10% of revenue for two years) — will walk you through launch, but only if you surrender your tuition income and curricular freedom.
 You need the operational playbook without the franchise overhead.

-The North Carolina Micro-School & Pod Kit is that playbook.
+The North Carolina Micro-School & Pod Kit is that blueprint.

 What's Inside the Kit